 Note that when the different stages take place is not important, and such all steps can be conducted in the same week of the event, or it can be spread out over more weeks.
-This is intended to facilitate for people having different schedules and different ability for the effort needed to plan for the event.
+This is intended to facilitate people having different schedules and different ability for the effort needed to plan for the event.

 ANNEX